V-Team-Development/hungry_dungeon_ttrpg/notes/misc_notes.md

 Up to your carry weight (usually around 2x size) no penalty, then every multiplier over that gives some noticable penalty.
 I'll have it as a status effect to make it obvious what's happening.

+A "piercing" system to reduce damage taken by people inside you?

+Have some internal actions use their own willpower pool, so vore lets you multitask?
+This would make vore more attractive as an option early in a fight, since it increases the amount of actions you can take.